Pokémon has become a worldwide sensation

 It evolved through eight ‘generations’, each with a new location and new monsters to collect, with the Pokémon Black and White edition, set in a city very much like New York, really cementing its place in the American market.
-Today’s Pokémon editions are far more complex and compelling than the original versions, including special sections like the Game Corners area with Pokémon slot machines, which imitates online casino such as Unibet.
+Today’s Pokémon editions are far more complex and compelling than the original versions, including special sections like the Game Corners area with Pokémon slot machines, which imitates online casinos such as Unibet.

 Pokémon is the second most successful video game of all time, beaten only by SuperMario, which is also a Nintendo title.
 The Pokémon Company has sold 368million copies of the video game alone – and that is just the start of the franchise’s reach.
 The Pokémon brand also spawned an anime TV show, which has seen over a thousand episodes and over 20 series in 169 countries worldwide.
 There have also been 23 animated films and a live-action adventure, Pokémon Detective Pikachu, starring Ryan Reynolds as Pokémon’s favorite, Pikachu.

 Pokémon is the world’s best-selling brand of toy and the most successful trading card game in history, with over 30bn trading cardssold to date.
 It has even spawned two short-lived theme parks, Poke Park, in Japan and Taiwan in 2005 and 2006